mysfxh/Rana-kukunoris_IBD-IBE-IBR/readme.txt

 Mantel_MRM – Scripts for Mantel tests, MRM analyses, and variation partitioning.

-raw_table – Raw data tables for the overall dataset and regional analyses (ALL, E, N, and S).
+raw_table – Raw data tables for the overall dataset and regional analyses (mantel and mrm).

 GYLW – Sample data used for phylogeographic and lineage-level analyses across regions.